Volunteer Care Work with Children and Adults in Jamaica

 As a volunteer on a Care project in Jamaica you have an important role to play, whether you are a trained professional offering us the benefit of your experience, on a gap year, or on a career break looking for some experience in development work.
 Everybody is welcome, provided they are willing to work hard and committed to their role, their work-colleagues, and the ones they are there to help.

-At Projects Abroad Jamaica we work with childcare centres, an infirmary, and social service organizations in and around the town of Mandeville or in Montego Bay.
+At Projects Abroad Jamaica we work with childcare centres, an infirmary, and social service organizations in and around the town of Mandeville.
 Though we don't pretend that we can solve all the social problems affecting modern day Jamaica, we can work to make a difference to the prospects of a large number of underprivileged children and adults.
 But, we cannot do this without the help of our volunteers.

 You can read more detailed information about the aims of the project in our Jamaica Care Management Plan.